Frequently Asked Questions

 How do I receive mail and what will my mailing address be?

-How do I replace a lost room/apartment key? student ID?
+How do I replace a lost campus residence key or Student ID?

 How do I report things that are broken or not working in my room/apartment?

-Any emergency/potentially dangerous issues should be reported immediately to the Office of Safety & Security at (570) 321-4911.
-For all other repairs to rooms/apartments, residents are responsible for submitting an on-line Work Request through Web-Advisor.
-For follow-up or questions regarding Work Requests, you may contact the Office of Buildings & Grounds.
+Any emergency/potentially dangerous issues should be reported immediately to the Office of Public Safety at (570) 321-4911.
+For all other repairs to campus residences, residents are responsible for submitting an online Work Request.
+Please contact your RA, House Manager or RLC for instructions on how to do this.

 Will I live with people of the opposite sex?

-We consider our campus to be as safe as each person makes it.
-In other words, each of us has a responsibility to insure that we do not jeopardize others' safety by loaning keys or IDs, propping doors, or admitting unknown persons into the residence halls.
-Information about criminal incidents can be accessed through the Department of Safety and Security.
+The Lycoming College campus is only as safe as each person makes it.
+In other words, each of us has a responsibility to ensure that we do not jeopardize others' safety by loaning keys or IDs, propping doors, or admitting unknown persons into campus residences.
+Information about criminal incidents can be accessed through the Department of Public Safety.

-Are there frequent thefts in the residence halls or apartments?
+Are there frequent thefts in campus housing?
 What should I do if something is stolen?

-Unfortunately, there are some thefts each year.
-Most thefts occur when students fail to lock their rooms/apartments or when students leave belongings unattended.
-So, remembering to lock doors at all times and not leaving belongings unattended is important.
-All thefts should be reported to the Department of Safety & Security immediately so that they can document the incident.
+Most thefts occur when students fail to lock their campus residence or when students leave their belongings unattended.
+Remembering to lock doors at all times and not leaving belongings unattended is important.
+All thefts should be reported to the Department of Public Safety immediately so that they can document the incident.
 The College does not carry insurance on students' belongings.
-Parents and students may wish to check their Homeowners insurance or obtain renter's insurance to cover loss to your belongings.
-National Student Services, Inc. is one company that provides coverage to students.
-Reporting your theft is an important part of any insurance claim process.
+Parents and students may wish to check their Homeowners insurance or obtain renter's insurance to cover loss to belongings.

 Are there lounges in the residence halls?
 Where can I study?

-In Skeath Hall there is one main lounge that is used as study space, social space, and for community meetings.
-In Asbury, the main lounge is on the lower level.
-Wesley has one main lounge located in the lower level; Crever has a study lounge omn the first floor and a tv lounge in the lower level; Rich has a main lounge on the first floor; Williams Hall has lounge on the second floor adjacent to the front entrance, another lounge in the center of the third floor and one smaller lounge on each floor.
-Forrest has two lounges, one on the first and one on the third floors.
-Greek floors in East Hall and Wesley (AZD) each have lounge space for their activities and meetings.
-Aside from these areas, students often utilize their own rooms, the Snowden Library, Pennington lounge in the Academic Center, Jack's Place or Burchfield Lounge in Wertz Hall and their favorite classroom, computer or or science lab space to get work done.
+In Skeath Hall there is one main lounge with a large screen tv that is used as a study space, social space, and for community meetings.
+In Asbury, the main lounge with a TV is on the lower level.
+Crever has a tv lounge and a multi-purpose room on the lower level; Rich has a main lounge with a TV on the first floor; Williams Hall has a lounge on the second floor adjacent to the front entrance, another lounge in the center of the third floor with a tv and one smaller lounge on each floor.
+Forrest has two lounges, both with TVs, on the first and third floors.
+Greek floors in East Hall and Forrest (TKE) each have lounge space for their activities and meetings.
+Aside from these areas, students often utilize their own rooms, the Snowden Library, Pennington lounge in the Academic Center, Jack's Place, or Burchfield Lounge in Wertz Hall and their favorite classroom, computer, or science lab space to get work done.

-The Creative Arts Society floor is an self-governing, upperclass living community which brings together students with an interest in the arts, including art, creative writing, theater and music.
+The Creative Arts Society floor is a self-governing, upper-class living community that brings together students with an interest in the arts, including art, creative writing, theater, and music.
 Creative Arts community members work with faculty advisors to share ideas and collaborate on programs to promote an awareness of the arts on campus.
 Students who are interested in living on the CAS floor should contact the Office of Residential Life for information.

-What is a Student Life Coordinator? a Resident Advisor?
+What is a Residential Life Coordinator?
+A Resident Assistant?
 What do they do?

-The Student Life Coordinator is a professional staff member responsible for supervision of the paraprofessional staff (RAs) and oversees the development of strong residence hall communities for several residence halls.
-The Student Life Coordinator also assumes leadership responsibility for several functions within Residential Life and assumes responsibility for a collateral assignment in such areas as Career Development, Judicial Affairs, and our FYRST program for freshmen residents.
+The Residential Life Coordinator (RLC) is a professional staff member responsible for the supervision of the paraprofessional staff (RAs) and oversees the development of strong residence hall communities for several residence halls.
+The Residential Life Coordinator also assumes leadership responsibility for several functions within Residential Life and assumes responsibility for a collateral assignment in such areas as Student Involvement and the FYRST program for first-year residents.

 How do I select/change my meal plan?

-Each year (including freshman) year, students complete an on-line housing agreement in which they select their meal plan for the coming year.
-Freshman students are required to participate in meal plan A for the entire first year and will only have that as an option.
+Each year (including first-years), students complete an online housing agreement in which they select their meal plan for the coming year.
+First-year students can choose either the Standard Meal Plan or the Enhanced Meal Plan.

-Upperclass students who wish to make a change in their meal plan, may do so during the first two weeks of each semester only.
-Information regarding the meal plan change period will be sent via e-mail at the beginning of the semester.
-Information about current meal plans can be found on the Business Office webpage.
+Upper-class students who wish to make a change in their meal plan may do so during the first two weeks of each semester only by emailing Residential Life Office at reslife@lycoming.edu.
+Information regarding the meal plan change period will be sent via email at the beginning of the semester.
+Information about current meal plans can be found on the Business Office Web page.

-How do I select housing after freshman (first) year?
+How do I select housing after my first year?

 Each spring the Residential Life office conducts a campus housing selection process (Housing Lottery) for current students to select housing for the upcoming year.